titulus/test.it/README.md

 in bottom of your `<body>` tag.
 Thats it!

 ### How to use
-All API is available through `testit` object:
+All API is available through `test` object:

 + `test.it( entity||expression )` - check expression or entity for no-false value.
 + `test.it( entity1, entity2 )` - check equality between 2 entities.